 By providing your email address, you will automatically receive our monthly newsletter providing updates on all that Bowel Cancer UK does.

 Where it is appropriate and relevant, and you have provided us with a postal address and agreed we can contact you, we will occasionally write to you with information.
 As above, this information will then be specific to the areas of the charity’s work that you have asked to hear about.
 This could cover ways to give or raise money for us, to campaign for us, updates on our services and health promotion work or on our research.

-By providing your postal address and agreeing to contact, you will also automatically receive our newsletter providing updates on all the work that the Bowel Cancer charity does.
+By providing your postal address and agreeing to contact, you will automatically receive our newsletter providing updates on all the work that Bowel Cancer UK does.

 To manage your contact preferences

 If at any point you would like to opt-out of receiving communications from us, or would like to change the ways (such as email or post) that we use to contact you, please contact our Data Protection representative, Simon Hawkins at email@example.com or write to him at Data Protection, Bowel Cancer UK, Unit 202 Edinburgh House, 170 Kennington Lane, London SE11 5DP.